Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 The reversed High Priestess is a direct call to look inward.
 It's a signal that you're majorly missing something, that your intuition is clogged, and that you're not listening to reason.

-Signs of a Reversed High Priestess
+Signs of the Reversed Card

 - You're easily swayed by others opinions.